 - Medical expenses – this includes current and future expenses, such as surgeries and treatment

-- Loss of wages – includes how much money currently lost and what was left unearned as a result of your injuries.
+- Loss of wages – includes how much money is currently lost and what was left unearned due to your injuries.
 May include overtime

-- Loss of future earning capacity – includes the amount you would have earned in the future if you had not sustained an injury
+- Loss of future earning capacity – includes the amount you would have made in the future if you had not sustained an injury

 - Property damages – includes damage to your car, home, etc. The cost of repair

-Keep in mind that these special damages listed above are typically predictable and pretty easy to calculate, due to documented evidence.
-However, loss of future earning capacity is harder to properly calculate due to age, available jobs, or education level.
-Consult with a Los Angeles personal injury lawyer at our law firm for more information about special damages.
+Keep in mind that these special damages listed above are typically predictable and pretty easy to calculate due to documented evidence.
+However, loss of future earning capacity is more challenging to correctly figure due to age, available jobs, or education level.
+Please consult with a Los Angeles, personal injury lawyer at our law firm for more information about special damages.

 - Physical disabilities – includes any impairment after the injury has impacted your quality of life, such as family events, social events, etc.

-- Loss of consortium – includes companionship from family members, loss financial support or intimacy
+- Loss of consortium – includes companionship from family members, loss of financial support or intimacy

 - Pain and suffering – includes conditions after the injury, such as anxiety, stress, depression, insomnia

-Again, it's important to note that non-economic damages are not always easily quantifiable, but they are real damages suffered as a result of the injury.
+Again, it's important to note that non-economic damages are not always easily quantifiable, but they are actual damages suffered due to the injury.
 Typically, it's not an easy task to place a dollar value on months of sleepless nights worrying about your future.
-Call our Los Angeles personal injury law firm for additional information on potential general damages on your case.
+Call our Los Angeles personal injury law firm for additional information on potential general damages in your case.